 Average Cost Across Different Regions

 The cost of plugging a tire can change from one place to another.
 We have gathered average prices from various regions to help you understand what to expect.
-These are general estimates.
+These are general estimates (as of August 2025) and reflect repairable tread punctures:

-These prices are for a single tire.
-They include both labor and materials.
+These prices are for a single tire and usually include both labor and materials.

 Price Comparison: Plugging Vs Patching